-It is important to note that the action, activity, and behaviour referred to as impacting upon good neighbourhood management does not constitute antisocial behaviour.
-This is a separate type of behaviour and activity that is linked to the Antisocial Behaviour etc. (Scotland) Act 2004 and is covered within our Antisocial Behaviour Policy.
+It is important to note that the action, activity, and behaviour referred to above as the examples of activity impacting upon good neighbourhood management do not constitute ASB.
+ASB is a separate type of behaviour and activity that is linked to the Antisocial Behaviour etc. (Scotland) Act 2004 and is covered within our Loretto ASB Policy.
 Within this policy there is clear categorisation of the types of conduct this refers to and actions to support addressing the conduct.